timshim/MightyTabBar/README.md

 ### Requirements

-* Xcode 8 or later
+* Xcode 10 or later
-* iOS 8.0 or later
+* iOS 10.0 or later
-* ARC
-* Swift 3 or later
+* Swift 4 or later

-## Demo
+### Demo

 Run `pod install` in the MightTabBarExample folder.
-Open the MightyTabBarExample workspace and build.
+Open the MightyTabBarExample workspace.
+Build and run.

 <!-- USAGE EXAMPLES -->
 ## Usage